radical-cybertools/radical.owms/docs/source/tutorial/part1.rst

     }

-Remember that you can move config settings which you do not consider specific to an application into the ``$HOME/.troy/`` directory, so that they are automatically picked up on every troy run.
+Remember that you can move config settings which you do not consider specific to an application into the ``$HOME/.radical.owms/`` directory, so that they are automatically picked up on every RADICAL-OWMS run.
 For example, the above setting would benefit from a config file like

 .. code-block:: python

-    # $HOME/.troy/config_passwords.json
+    # $HOME/.radical.owms/config_passwords.json

     {
         "redis_passwd" : "secret-password"